Medium Term Financial Plan 2018 - 2022 (proposals)

 It led to some hard decisions being made about the Council’s services as we had to reduce our spending by £45.4m, with the loss of 730 staff.
 If approved, the proposed changes will mean a total reduction in senior management costs of £2.7m since 2010.
 Reducing our spending was necessary as we are legally required to set a balanced budget so we had to align our budget with our anticipated costs and income.

-These reductions have come at a time when demands for Council services are increasing, particularly in social care, and despite our best efforts to minimise the impact, the level of funding cuts has been so severe it has inevitably been felt by residents and people using our services.
+These reductions have come at a time when demands for Council services are increasing, particularly in social care, and despite our best efforts to minimise the effect, the level of funding cuts has been so severe it has inevitably been felt by residents and people using our services.

 In 2016, an in-depth review of Council services was followed by a detailed public consultation, which resulted in a four-year budget being set to fund the broad ranges of services the Council must provide by law – our Core Offer - everything from adult social care to winter maintenance.